aarhank/PokemonCards-SmartContract/README.md

  * Manipulates the price of the cards depending on the supply and demand
  * card_rare is a boolean parameter
  * Also those cards who are rare have higher price than normal cards
+ * gitattributes configured to assume they are F# to have proper syntax highlighting

 ### Create storage for your contract, Example -
  ```